goatshriek/stumpless/docs/examples/severity_level/README.md

 `STUMPLESS_DISABLE_DOWNTO_<LEVEL_NAME>` symbols.
 These provide a faster way to disable one group of messages while leaving the others.

-It is important to note that not all of these functions result log a message with their severity when enabled.
+It is important to note that not all of these functions log a message of their own severity when enabled.
 For example, the `stump_i_entry` function may log a message with severity EMERG if the provided entry has this severity set.
 Similarly, the `stumplog_a` function may log a message with DEBUG severity if this is provided as the first argument.
 Consult the documentation if you aren't sure what the severity will reflect, but you can generally assume that if the